when will section 21 be abolished

 Can landlords still use a Section 21 notice in 2025?

-Yes, landlords can still serve a Section 21 notice to end a tenancy, as the Renters’ Rights Bill has not yet become law.
+Yes, landlords can still serve a Section 21 notice to end a tenancy, as the Renters’ Rights Act hasn’t yet come into force.

 However, for your Section 21 notice to be valid, it’s important to ensure you’ve met all your legal obligations.
 This includes things like protecting your tenant’s deposit in a government-approved scheme and providing them with a gas safety certificate, among other requirements.